smuktevi/recipeat/README.md

 A class that has methods to visually compare nutrients and ingredients for selected recipes.
 * the nutrient comparator shows a bargraph of different nutrional information amounts per each recipe
 * the ingredient comparator shows pictures of the ingredients in a selected recipe

+### database.py
+A class that acts as a wrapper around psycopg2 to enable easier PostrgreSQL database access.
+* interacts with the Bag of Ingredients to maintain user data in the backend.

 ## Project Data (or API?)